vegagimenez/minesweeper-API/README.md

 ### Reference Documentation
 Minesweeper API Challenge

-This project implements an API for the classic game Minesweeper, is not intent to be fully terminated just to show how to have:
+This project implements an API for the classic game Minesweeper, is not the intent to be fully terminated just to show how to have:

 * [Restfull API with SpringBoot]
 * [Documented API with JsonDoc]
 * [Security Implementation with Spring Security & OAuth2]